How to Find Pet-Friendly Rentals During a Military Relocation

 - Pet Rent: A monthly fee to cover both wear and tear, plus any damage caused by the pet.

-These expenses can add up.
+These expenses add up.
 While respecting the landlord's position, it's okay to ask for room to negotiate as long as you approach these conversations with respect and understanding.

-For example, it's okay to ask that a non-refundable pet deposit be made refundable or that the pet fee be replaced with a refundable pet deposit.
-Or, if you know that the landlord wants to cover deodorizing treatments or carpet cleaning, you might ask if they'll allow you to cover those costs yourself at the end of your lease instead of paying a deposit up front.
-However, if they're willing to negotiate, make sure the rental agreement is updated before you sign anything.
+For example, you might request that a non-refundable pet deposit be made refundable or that the pet fee be replaced with a refundable pet deposit.
+If you know that the landlord wants to cover deodorizing treatments or carpet cleaning, you might ask if they'll allow you to cover those costs yourself at the end of your lease instead of paying a deposit upfront.
+However, if they're willing to negotiate, make sure they update the rental agreement before you sign anything.